kairosdb/metrics4j/README.md

 Used for reporting measured durations.
 The collector reports min, max, total, count and avg for the measurements received during the last reporting period.
 Values are reported as milliseconds by default but maybe changed using the report-unit attribute.
+The report-unit can also be passed as a prop in the sources.

-* _report-unit:_ (NANOS, MICROS, MILLIS, SECONDS, MINUTES, HOURS, DAYS), set the unites values are reported in
+* _report-unit:_ (NANOS, MICROS, MILLIS, SECONDS, MINUTES, HOURS, DAYS), set the units values are reported in
 * _report-zero:_ (true/false), when set to false will not report zero values

 #### StringReporter